Getting Started | Campus#

 I could add a my-elm alias:

-$ mc alias set my-elm https://test.elm.stanford.edu:9000 HtLLtW6JnYlvl7RzU5OT CYPxhg4enYu2XosCSJaeNwGyDGsBwa9ArpxfZLzM
+$ mc alias set my-elm https://campus.elm.stanford.edu:9000 HtLLtW6JnYlvl7RzU5OT CYPxhg4enYu2XosCSJaeNwGyDGsBwa9ArpxfZLzM

-Added `hnc-elm` successfully.
+Added `my-elm` successfully.

 $ mc put --part-size 5GiB file.dat my-elm/bucket/file.dat